stratis-forge/installation-and-dependencies/README.md

 * On Windows, MinGW or .NET installation might be required.
 MinGW can be installed from https://www.mingw-w64.org/downloads/#mingw-builds if you run into a related error.
 * GNU Octave uses Qt for graphics.
 Install Qt at https://www.qt.io/download-qt-installer if you run into a related error.

+## Singularity Container:
+Singularity container with all the dependencies can be downloaded [here](http://mskbox...]